MIAMI BEACH

 To experience both a quiet escape by day and a rocking good time by night, reserve a few "wet rooms" at the Standard and enjoy outdoor bathtubs filled with customized aromatherapy soaks right on your terrace.
 Wrap yourselves in the spa's white terry robes and make your way to the bay front pool area to sample a Golden Body Mud Bath.
 Swim in the chlorine free pool to the tune of underwater speakers piping in music spun by the in-house DJ.
 If you're too relaxed to bother leaving the property for lunch, you'll be happy to know that Eric Ripert of New York's Le Bernardin restaurant supervised the spa menu served poolside.
 No matter how much trouble you manage to find after hours, it may be a comfort to know that the Standard has the cure for whatever ails you once the sun rises on Biscayne Bay.

-Other top-level hotel options include the Ritz-Carlton South Beach, the brand new Regent South Beach Hotel on Ocean Drive, or the very sophisticated Hotel Victor.
+Other top-level hotel options include the Ritz-Carlton South Beach, the brand new Crowne Plaza South Beach – Z Ocean Hotel on Ocean Drive, or the very sophisticated Hotel Victor.
 Each property can cater a lavish bachelorette weekend with spa service, luxurious food and drink and extravagant accommodations.
 Plan a night of exploring the best South Beach lounges and try to see them all.
-To give you an idea of the subtle differences in hotel style, we'll start our tour at the very elegant Ritz-Carlton.
+To give you an idea of the subtle differences in hotel style, we’ll start our tour at the very elegant Ritz-Carlton.

 In the morning, try a quick pick-me-up at the DiLido Beach Club and then a day of sun and surf.
 While the outdoor menu is light and healthful, the atmosphere at the beach club is as sexy as a day on the Mediterranean.
 A DJ takes over when the sun goes down, transforming this oceanside spot into an open-air lounge.
 Best bet for your plans?
-Friday nights from 5-9pm, girls enjoy free champagne!
-Even if your plans don't include an expensive hotel, be sure you and the girls hit Happy Hour at the Ritz.
+The Friday night happy hour and Sunday’s special menu.
+Even if your plans don’t include an expensive hotel, be sure you and the girls hit the Beach Club at the Ritz.

 The Hotel Victor (1144 Ocean Drive) is a little less exclusive, but a lot more wild.
 Imagine a sexy weekend house party hosted at one of the best MTV Cribs.
 The Victor looks like something out of a stylized music video.
 Perhaps that's why this is the favorite haunt of celebs in the music business.
 With only 90 rooms including a spectacular penthouse, you can party like a rock star right on Ocean Drive.
 At the top of the property, enjoy a 4000 square foot indoor/outdoor penthouse accessible only by private elevator.
 This two bedroom, three-bath suite features a 360-degree view of South Beach and the Atlantic Ocean.
 The living and dining areas have plasma screen surround sound TVs and there's a hot tub out on the terrace.
 If you've got the budget, a penthouse party at the Victor truly is the Top of the World!

-Roof top hot tubs and custom massages also figure prominently into the guest experience at the brand new Regent (1458 Ocean Drive).
-While most Ocean Drive hotels are renovated Art Deco properties, this brand new low-rise building was designed to resemble a modern cruise ship.
+Roof top hot tubs and custom massages also figure prominently into the guest experience at the new Crowne Plaza South Beach – Z Ocean Hotel (1458 Ocean Drive).
+While most Ocean Drive hotels are renovated Art Deco properties, this low-rise building was designed to resemble a modern cruise ship.
 Each guest suite feels like the perfect apartment including gourmet kitchens and lavish baths.
-Taking advantage of the prime Ocean Drive location, every suite has a wrap around terrace and some have private hot tubs overlooking the glass bottom pool.
-Best bet for a larger group are the suites on the pool deck which offer sheer fabric drapes that slide around the patio to create an impromptu private cabana.
+Taking advantage of the prime Ocean Drive location, every suite has a wrap-around terrace and some have private hot tubs overlooking the glass bottom pool.
+Best bet for a larger group are the suites opening onto the pool deck which offer sheer fabric drapes that slide around the patio to create an impromptu private cabana.

-The Regent's 5 star service staff includes butlers who can make magic happen 24 hours a day.
-From spa service on the secluded rooftop garden to a chef's tasting menu prepared just for the bachelorettes in your suite, no request is too extraordinary for the professionals at the Regent.
-The hotel's greatest achievement was enticing celebrity chef Govind Armstrong to open Miami's own Table 8.
-This brand new restaurant boasts the freshest local ingredients prepared in creative new ways and served in an atmosphere of relaxed sophistication.
-To make matters just a little hotter, Chef Armstrong was actually included in People Magazine's 50 Most Beautiful People issue!
-Doesn't THAT sound delicious?
+The Z Ocean Hotel’s 5 star service staff includes butlers who can make magic happen 24 hours a day.
+From spa service on the secluded rooftop garden to a chef’s tasting menu prepared just for the bachelorettes in your suite, no request is too extraordinary for the professionals at the Z Ocean Hotel.

 South Beach Bites